deflatcoin/api/README.md

 Proprietary clusters *

-High Response Speed *
-High Availability **
+High response speed and high availability **

-* proprietary structures are not resistant to censorship, can be external pressure or even the owner.
+* proprietary structures are not resistant to censorship.

 ** is limited to the number of clusters and parallel networks that the company can maintain.